GuilleAngulo/guilleangulo/README.md

-### Hi, I´m Guillermo Angulo 👋
+## Hi, I´m Guillermo 👋
-I´m a web developer focused on Javascript (Node.js and ReactJS).
+💻 I´m a web developer focused on Javascript (Node.js and ReactJS).
 I'm from Bilbao (Spain), and I currently live in São Paulo (Brazil).

 ### I’m currently focused on 👨‍💻
 Trying to improve my skills on both NodeJS and React.
 I have developed some **back-end** projects on Node (like a [movie-bot](https://github.com/GuilleAngulo/movie-bot)).
 And also some **front-end** projects with React using NextJS or GatbsyJS (like a [clothes shop](https://github.com/GuilleAngulo/react-graphql-shop)).<br/>